Keto Blueberry Scones

-Prep time is minimal and cutting them in wedges creates that scone look that has everyone wagging their tongues to enjoy.
-I'll enjoy these with a cup of tea or coffee while the kids have a huge glass of milk.
+Prep time is minimal, and cutting them in wedges creates that scone look that has everyone wagging their tongues to enjoy.
+I’ll enjoy this keto scones recipe with my afternoon tea or cup of coffee while the kids have a huge glass of milk.

-The great thing about scones is that they're really good anytime you're craving one.
+The great thing about scones is that they’re really good anytime you’re craving classic scones.
 Simple for breakfast, delicious for brunch or lunch, and tastes like a treat or a blueberry dessert after dinner.
-It just doesn't get any better than that.
+It just doesn’t get any better than that.

-Speaking of yummy foods, be sure to check out my Coconut Flour Blueberry Muffins for another delicious blueberry recipe that everyone will enjoy.
+Speaking of yummy foods, be sure to check out my Coconut Flour Blueberry Muffins for another great recipe for a low carb diet.

 Ingredients

-Trim Healthy Mama Gentle Sweetener - You can also use my Joy Filled Eats Natural Sweetener.
+- Sugar Free Sweetener – You can use my Joy Filled Eats Natural Sweetener.

 How To Make Keto Blueberry Scones